 - (1) Public Liability Insurance The owner or contractor shall take out a Public Liability Insurance Policy with a minimum cover of \$20 million in relation to the occupation of, and works within, public property (i.e. kerbs, gutters, footpaths, walkways, reserves, etc) for the full duration of the proposed works.
-Evidence of this Policy shall be provided to Council and the certifier. - (2) Notice of Principal Certifier Notice shall be given to Council at least two (2) days prior to subdivision and/or building works commencing in accordance with Clause 103 of the EP&A Regulation 2000.
-The notice shall include: - a) a description of the work to be carried out; - b) the address of the land on which the work is to be carried out; - the registered number and date of issue of the relevant development consent; - d) the name and address of the principal certifier, and of the person by whom the principal certifier was appointed; - e) the certifier's registration number, and a statement signed by the certifier consenting to being appointed as principal certifier; and a telephone number on which the principal certifier may be contacted for business purposes.
+Evidence of this Policy shall be provided to Council and the certifier. - (2) Notice of Principal Certifier Notice shall be given to Council at least two (2) days prior to subdivision and/or building works commencing in accordance with the Environmental Planning and Assessment (Development Certification and Fire Safety) Regulation 2021.
+The notice shall include: - a) a description of the work to be carried out; - b) the address of the land on which the work is to be carried out; - c) the registered number and date of issue of the relevant development consent; - d) the name and address of the principal certifier, and of the person by whom the principal certifier was appointed; - e) the certifier's registration number, and a statement signed by the certifier consenting to being appointed as principal certifier; and - f) a telephone number on which the principal certifier may be contacted for business purposes.

-- (3) Notice of Commencement of Work Notice shall be given to Council at least two (2) days prior to subdivision and/or building works commencing in accordance with Clause 104 of the EP&A Regulation 2000.
-The notice shall include: - a) the name and address of the person by whom the notice is being given; - b) a description of the work to be carried out; - c) the address of the land on which the work is to be carried out; - the registered number and date of issue of the relevant development consent and construction certificate; - e) a statement signed by or on behalf of the principal certifier (only where no principal certifier is required) to the effect that all conditions of the consent that are required to be satisfied prior to the work commencing have been satisfied; and - f) the date on which the work is intended to commence. - (4) Construction Certificate Required In accordance with the requirements of the EP&A Act 1979, building or subdivision works approved by this consent shall not commence until the following has been satisfied: - a) a Construction Certificate has been issued by a certifier; - a principal certifier has been appointed by the person having benefit of the development consent; - if Council is not the principal certifier, Council is notified of the appointed principal certifier at least two (2) days before building work commences; - the person having benefit of the development consent notifies Council of the intention to commence building work at least two (2) days before building work commences; and - e) the principal certifier is notified in writing of the name and contractor licence number of the owner/builder intending to carry out the approved works. - (5) Sign of Principal Certifier and Contact Details A sign shall be erected in a prominent position on the site stating the following: - a) that unauthorised entry to the work site is prohibited; - b) the name of the principal contractor (or person in charge of the site) and a telephone number on which that person can be contacted at any time for business purposes and outside working hours; and - c) the name, address and telephone number of the principal certifier.
+(3) Notice of Commencement of Work - Notice shall be given to Council at least two (2) days prior to subdivision and/or building works commencing in accordance with the Environmental Planning and Assessment (Development Certification and Fire Safety) Regulation 2021.
+The notice shall include:

+- a) the name and address of the person by whom the notice is being given; - b) a description of the work to be carried out; - c) the address of the land on which the work is to be carried out; - d) the registered number and date of issue of the relevant development consent and construction certificate; - e) a statement signed by or on behalf of the principal certifier (only where no principal certifier is required) to the effect that all conditions of the consent that are required to be satisfied prior to the work commencing have been satisfied; and - f) the date on which the work is intended to commence. - (4) Construction Certificate Required In accordance with the requirements of the EP&A Act 1979, building or subdivision works approved by this consent shall not commence until the following has been satisfied: - a) a Construction Certificate has been issued by a certifier; - b) a principal certifier has been appointed by the person having benefit of the development consent; - c) if Council is not the principal certifier, Council is notified of the appointed principal certifier at least two (2) days before building work commences; - d) the person having benefit of the development consent notifies Council of the intention to commence building work at least two (2) days before building work commences; and - e) the principal certifier is notified in writing of the name and contractor licence number of the owner/builder intending to carry out the approved works. - (5) Sign of Principal Certifier and Contact Details A sign shall be erected in a prominent position on the site stating the following: - a) that unauthorised entry to the work site is prohibited, - b) the name of the principal contractor, if any, for the building work and a telephone number on which the principal contractor may be contacted outside working hours, and - c) the name, address and telephone number of the principal certifier for the work.

-The sign shall be maintained while the work is being carried out and removed upon the completion of works.
+The sign must be maintained while the work is being carried out and removed when the work has been completed.